Basic structure doctrine: Malaysia

+Papua New Guinea

+The Supreme Court of Papua New Guinea found that the basic structure doctrine was not applicable in Papua New Guinea as part of a 2010 judgment on an organic law, referring to it as a "foreign doctrine".

 Pakistan

 The basic structure doctrine was recognised in Constitution Petition No.12 of 2010, etc. by the Supreme Court of Pakistan in 2015.
 The case was heard by the full 17-member bench, of which a plurality of 8 accepted the basic structure doctrine as a basis for limiting the ability of the Parliament of Pakistan to amend the Constitution, 4 rejected the premise of such limitations, describing the basic structure doctrine as a "vehicle for judicial aggrandisement of power", and 5 accepted that some limitations exist but did not endorse the basic structure doctrine.
 The judgement identified democracy, federalism and independence of the judiciary as among the characteristics protected by the doctrine.

 Before this decision, it was unclear whether the basic structure doctrine applied in Pakistan.
 The doctrine was considered and rejected shortly after the Kesavananda decision, revived in 1997, and rejected again in 1998.
 The 2015 decision addressed the issue directly and accepted the doctrine.